 The attendance of witnesses may be compelled by subpoena.
-The deposition of a party or physician may be taken without permission of the Commission.
-Leave of the Commission shall be obtained to take the deposition of any other persons.
 Depositions shall be taken in accordance with the requirements and limitations of the Rules of the Supreme Court of Virginia governing actions at law unless the parties stipulate to discovery as set forth in Rule 1.8(C), supra.

-For good cause shown the deposition of an attending panel physician may be ordered to be taken at the expense of the employer if the physician has not prepared and completed an Attending Physician's Report (Form 6) or has not otherwise prepared written reports which are sufficient to answer questions concerning injury, diagnosis, causation, disability and other matters not stipulated and deemed by the Commission to be material to a claim or to a defense.
+For good cause shown the deposition of an attending panel physician may be ordered to be taken at the expense of the employer if the physician has not prepared and completed an Attending Physician's Report on the Commission's prescribed form or has not otherwise prepared written reports which are sufficient to answer questions concerning injury, diagnosis, causation, disability and other matters not stipulated and deemed by the Commission to be material to a claim or to a defense.
 The expenses of such depositions are subject to the approval of the Commission.